CODCO: The end of CODCO

-In 1991, a sketch was filmed for CODCO called the "Pleasant Irish Priests in Conversation", which involved three Roman Catholic priests discussing their sexual experiences; it was a reference to the then-ongoing Mount Cashel Orphanage child abuse controversy.
+In 1991, a sketch was filmed for CODCO called "Pleasant Priests in Conversation", which involved three Roman Catholic priests discussing their sexual experiences; it was a reference to the then-ongoing Mount Cashel Orphanage child abuse controversy.
 The CBC refused to air the sketch.
 As a result, Andy Jones quit the show in protest.
 The series carried on for two more years before it came to a close in 1993.
-Ironically, the CBC subsequently aired "Pleasant Irish Priests" in a CODCO Uncensored special just a few months after the regular series ended.
+Ironically, the CBC subsequently aired "Pleasant Priests" in a CODCO Uncensored special just a few months after the regular series ended.

 Following the end of CODCO, Walsh and Cathy Jones worked with Thomey and Rick Mercer to create This Hour Has 22 Minutes.
 Several CODCO characters, including Dakey Dunn and Jerry Boyle, were carried over to the new series.

 Sexton died in 1993 of complications from AIDS.

-Malone ran as a New Democratic Party in the St. John's West by-election in 2000, losing narrowly to Loyola Hearn.
-Malone ran as the Green party candidate for the riding of Avalon for the 2019 federal election.
+Malone ran as a New Democratic Party candidate in the St. John's West by-election in 2000, losing narrowly to Loyola Hearn.
+Malone ran as the Green Party candidate for the riding of Avalon for the 2019 federal election.